iTwin/itwinjs-core/test-apps/display-performance-test-app/README.md

 ## Performance file output

 The performance data output is in csv format (and is intended to be saved as a csv file, though you may specify otherwise), and you should be able to open the performance file in Excel as well, for easier viewing.
 The string "End of Tests-----------" will be appended to the end of the csv file once the entire performance test run has been completed.
+Note that you will only get performance data for tests which have the 'testType' set to 'timings' or 'both'.

 The performance data file should always contain the following column headers: